-The IPM computes the position of the next footstrike so that the character should have a zero velocity when reaching the maximum height during the next step.
-To have a partial control of the velocity, [Coros et al. 2010] use a linear modification of IPM results depending on the target character velocity ($\Delta(x, z) = -\alpha V_d$).
+IPM Results Alteration To have a partial control of the velocity, [Coros et al., 2010] use a linear modification of IPM results depending on the target character velocity ($\Delta(x, z) = -\alpha V_d$).
 Unfortunately it only works properly near the velocity for which the linear factor has been optimized.
 In particular, this system cannot handle the transition from an environment with a fluid medium to an unconstrained one.